stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 For other cases, use [requirements files](https://pip.pypa.io/en/stable/reference/requirements-file-format/).
 A requirements file specifies the exact version and hash of each required package.
 You run a tool to read the dependencies in the _pyproject.toml_ file and generate a requirements file that lists the specific packages that are needed to provide those dependencies for the Python version and operating system.
 PDM and [uv](https://github.com/astral-sh/uv) include features to create requirements files.

 You can then use [pip-sync](https://pip-tools.readthedocs.io/en/stable/cli/pip-sync/) or the _pip sync_ feature of _uv_ to make the packages in a target virtual environment match the list in the requirements file.
-This process ensure that any extra packages are removed from the virtual environment.
+This process ensures that any extra packages are removed from the virtual environment.

 You can also run _pip install_ with a requirements file.
 This only attempts to install the specified packages.
 For example, these commands install the packages that are specified by the file _requirements-dev.txt_ into the virtual environment _.venv_: